 Simple alcohols get a bad rap for causing dryness and irritation when used alone.
 However, when used at the right concentration with the right blend of ingredients, these alcohols typically don’t affect the skin negatively and may actually aid in ingredient delivery.
 Below is a list of products we use these alcohols in and the purpose they serve:

-- Defense Refresh Setting Mist: used as a carrier for the sunscreen actives.
+- Defense Refresh (Re)setting Mist SPF 40: used as a carrier for the sunscreen actives.
 Evaporates quickly.

-- Sun-Defying Sunscreen Oil: used as the solvent for the sunscreen actives.
+- Glow Oil SPF 50: used as the solvent for the sunscreen actives.

-- Antioxidant-Infused Sunscreen Mist with Vitamin C: allows the formula to be applied to wet skin.
+- PLAY Antioxidant Body Mist SPF 50 with Vitamin C and PLAY Antioxidant Body Mist SPF 30 with Vitamin C: allows the formula to be applied to wet skin.

 Examples of simple alcohols: Denatured Alcohol (Alcohol Denat.), Ethanol, Isopropyl Alcohol, Benzyl Alcohol, and Methanol.